 HOW CAN I TELL IF I HAVE A ROOF LEAK?

 The most obvious signs that your roof is leaking are a water stain on your ceiling or a drip of water coming from your ceiling.
 If you notice the signs of a roof leak, it’s time to act – fast.
 A roof won’t repair itself and what appears to be a minor leak can quickly become a major problem causing permanent damage to your home.

-There are some signs of roof damage that are visible from the exterior of your house, however, that may help you catch the damage before a leak starts.
-These signs include water spots under the roofline, plant growth on the exterior walls, debris in your downspouts, and missing shingles.
+There are some signs of roof damage that are visible from the exterior of your house.
+Exterior signs of potential leaks may help you catch the damage before a leak starts.
+These signs include:

 The location of a water spot on your ceiling or of a drip isn’t always the location of the leak.
 Water can drip down the roof and rafters to a lower point before dripping onto the ceiling below.
 The best time to find a roof leak is when the water is actively dripping so that you can see where the water is coming in.